 Most digital marketing platforms allow you to segment your audience.
 Facebook’s Advertising platform has one of the most advance segmentation tools.
 If you use Facebook Advertising platform, you can create custom segments for each campaign.

-Google Ads Remarketing and Display network also allow you to target based on information from your Google Analytics account, CRM, and other external data.
+As of February 2021 Google Ad Grants can now using Search only remarketing!
+Google Ads Re-marketing and Display network also allow you to target based on information from your Google Analytics account, CRM, and other external data.
 This is a powerful combination for your digital marketing efforts.
 You can reach a broader, but highly targeted engaged audience with Google Ads and Analytics combined.
 If you are using the Google Ads Grant account, you have limitations on targeting options (grant accounts can only use search and target by location).
 It could work wonders for your organization’s marketing strategy.

 In addition to your online campaigns, it’s crucial to segment your offline direct mail campaigns.
 Mailing marketing pieces has become expensive!
 Although nonprofits can send discounted mailers, it all adds up.
 You have to pay the designer, the printer, someone to put mail pieces together, and the postage.

 Established your goals, key performance indicators, and target audience, so that you can get a clear understanding of the metrics you need to measure.
 Compare your Return on Investment for each marketing campaign.
 You can do this in an Excel worksheet, import data to Google Analytics, or use a dash boarding platform like Tableau.
 But you do need to measure to understand performance.